Windows CardSpace

 Windows CardSpace (codenamed InfoCard) is a discontinued identity selector app by Microsoft.
 It stores references to digital identities of the users, presenting them as visual information cards.
 CardSpace provides a consistent UI designed to help people to easily and securely use these identities in applications and web sites where they are accepted.
 Resistance to phishing attacks and adherence to Kim Cameron's "7 Laws of Identity" were goals in its design.

-CardSpace is a built-in component of Windows 7, and has been made available for Windows XP, Windows Server 2003, and Windows Vista as part of the .NET Framework 3.x package.
+CardSpace is a built-in component of Windows 7 and Windows Vista, and has been made available for Windows XP and Windows Server 2003 as part of the .NET Framework 3.x package.

 Overview

 When an information card-enabled application or website wishes to obtain information about the user, it requests a particular set of claims.
 The CardSpace UI then appears, switching the display to the CardSpace service, which displays the user's stored identities as visual cards.
 The user selects a card to use, and the CardSpace software contacts the issuer of the identity to obtain a digitally signed XML token that contains the requested information.
 CardSpace also allows users to create personal (also known as self-issued) information cards, which can contain one or more of 14 fields of identity information such as full name and address.
 Other transactions may require a managed information card; these are issued by a third-party identity provider that makes the claims on the person's behalf, such as a bank, employer, or a government agency.